filippomassarelli/mini-seedrs/README.md

 rails db:migrate
 ```

-And load the initial data:
+Finally, load the initial data:

 ```
 rails db:seed
 ```

+### Test

+We use [RSpec](https://rspec.info/), a Ruby testing tool created for behavior-driven development (BDD).

-Finally, run the test suite to verify that everything is working correctly:
+Run the test suite to verify that everything is working correctly:

 ```
 rspec
 ```

+### Run

 If the test suite passes, you'll be ready to run the app in a local server: